Sorority Frequently Asked Questions

 Bid Day is the last day of Formal Recruitment where Potential New Members receive their invitation, or bid, to join a sorority and Potential New Members get to meet their new sorority sisters.
 This is the most exciting day of formal recruitment.

 Do I need to register to be a part of Recruitment?

 Yes.
-The registration may be found online here (CLOSED), or there is also a link on the Greek Life website.
-Applications are available December 1st through the first day of Recruitment.
-No late applications will be accepted, and there is a $35 registration fee.
+The registration may be found online in November 2014, applications are available through the first day of Recruitment.
+No late applications will be accepted, and there is a $40 registration fee.

 What should I expect my recruitment days to be like?